The Ultimate Guide to Demographic Segmentation

 But it was AdRoll’s abandoned cart marketing recipe that proved to be the game changer that the company needed.

 Turnback Pony set up AdRoll through Shopify in a matter of minutes, enabling visitor tracking and abandoned cart marketing via the plug-and-play integration as soon as the store went live.
-In addition, AdRoll gave the brand the ability to keep track of its ad inventory on more than 500 networks, including Google, Facebook, and Instagram, providing insight into each channel's effectiveness and limiting duplicate conversion attempts.
+In addition, AdRoll gave the brand the ability to keep track of its ad inventory on millions of websites and mobile apps, including Google, Facebook, and Instagram, providing insight into each channel's effectiveness and limiting duplicate conversion attempts.

 With the Shopify integration, AdRoll was also granted access to Turnback Pony's product feed and automatically created dynamic ads from a variety of templates.
 These audience targeting features allowed AdRoll to drive high-intent consumers to the company's website, helping boost conversions.
 Plus, the platform's retargeting features opened the door for advanced abandoned cart marketing.